 At Boston University, the characteristics of a building go far beyond its architectural style.
-The University boasts a myriad of building types, from state-of-the-art research laboratories to the iconic, historic brownstones on Bay State Road.
-This wide array of buildings on the Charles River campus is constantly being maintained, repaired, preserved, and improved by Facilities Management & Planning.
-Buildings are approached holistically, taking into account functional requirements–be they academic, residential, administrative, or recreational–as well as environmental stewardship and the historical characteristics of the structure.
+The University boasts myriad of building types, from state-of-the-art research laboratories to the iconic, historic brownstones on Bay State Road.
+This wide array of buildings is constantly being maintained, repaired, preserved, and improved by Facilities Management & Planning.
+Buildings are approached holistically, taking into account functional requirements—be they academic, residential, administrative, or recreational—as well as environmental stewardship and the historical characteristics of the structure.

-The campus is divided into 15 areas, each of which is assigned an Area Manager to ensure close oversight of operations and maintenance.
+The Charles River Campus is divided into 15 areas, each of which is assigned an area manager to ensure close oversight of operations and maintenance.
 These area managers are key points of contact for faculty and staff seeking routine services and event support.
 Area managers are supported by a staff of custodians and highly skilled trades workers who are experts in services like plumbing, carpentry, and HVAC.
 We inspect buildings annually to identify necessary improvements, and respond daily to routine and emergency requests for repairs.

 Renovations and New Construction

 Renovations to existing buildings, and the addition of new buildings to campus, are managed by our Planning & Design and Construction Services teams.
 Energy efficiency, waste reduction, and sustainable materials are an integral part of each project, along with building functionality, livability, and cost-effectiveness.
 To inquire about renovations or new building projects: